Whoer VPN Review & Test 2019 -Keep This in Mind Before Buying

 User's can choose to connect to Whoer using an optional UDP connection.
 In the same settings screen, they'll also find a kill switch.

 Whoer maintains user privacy by keeping zero logs.
 Its latest update also offers a Double VPN setting to increase user security.
 Whoer will encrypt your data with AES-256 bit encryption.
 With Double VPN employed, you won't have to worry about your privacy.
 If you need a VPN for China, Whoer might be a good option.

 The support service is impressive, with live chat and ticket systems in place and prompt, helpful responses.
 This reflects the company’s overall professionalism which evident in the advanced features available.
 Speeds are consistent and, although they don’t have extensive international server coverage, they do manage to maintain a reliable service.
 Useful additional tools are available on Whoer’s website, including an IP address checker and speed tests.

 Whoer provides unlimited access on its paid plans and one subscription covers the simultaneous use of up to three devices.
 All plans allow access to their 16 servers, of which three allow torrenting.
 Although server numbers are small compared to some of the VPN giants, Whoer maintains impressive speeds, although torrenting can be a little tedious.

 You'll find native apps for Windows, MacOS, and Android, though OpenVPN configuration is available for Linux as well.
 The one concern we have is that it's a growing VPN with a limited number of servers to date.
+Although it can access Netflix, a small server network will stop you from streaming content from all over the world.
 For more access (and to run a VPN that is consistent and trustworthy), we still recommend NordVPN.

 |Number of countries with servers||14|